denten-books/plain-text/main.md

 Latent monism.
 Plotonius.
 Monism of the underlying matter (everything is made of one stuff, information) and monism of the universe is one: Dr. Bronner's monism.

+Monism is bad because it totalizes reality.
+There is no space for dissent.
+Monism and pluralism the same.
+Computation is the pinnicle of secular idealism.
+But it must be moderated by a retreat into the material, and into the human, which is a always a being part god and part man and woman.
+Yes this is a species of dualism.
+But without dualism, there's no space to escape the totalizing pull of the algorithm.

+Computation then is the pinnacle of secular universalism, or secular idealism.
+The traditional space of the intellect / soul / mind / rationality is now taken on by the algorithm.
+Humanism is what moderates such universalism, which always threatens to subsume concrete existence into a monistic totality, from which dissent is not possible (think of the Borg in Star Trek--total assimilation into one shared reality, the hive, a rhizomatic, unified whole).
+Humanism (when applied justly too all members of our species) also allows us to enter into shared projects: to deliberate and to consent.
+But these projects are limited engagements: discrete in time and space.
+They do not equal to all of reality.
+There's space in-between.
+Each allows for the possibility for dissent, which frees us for new projects, the possibility of quiet self-reflection, and the possibility to reconstitute ourselves in ever changing and non-arbitrary ways.
 ### Hospital as an Archive

 ### Electronic Discovery